-Peaky Blinders has finally returned to our screens for its sixth and final season, and per usual, the Shelby family means business.
-This season, among other adversaries, Tommy and his family meet the controversial British politician Sir Oswald Mosley (portrayed by Sam Claflin).
+Peaky Blinders is finally returning to our screens for its sixth and final season, and per usual, the Shelby family means business.
+In season five, among other adversaries, Tommy and his family met the controversial British politician Sir Oswald Mosley (portrayed by Sam Claflin).
 Though most Peaky Blinders characters tend to be fictional, sometimes the writers weave real people from history into the story.
 Mosley is one such character, a real historical figure who led Britain's anti-Semitic fascist movement during the 1930s.
 And thanks to the official trailer released on New Year's Day, we know he is 100 percent returning for the series finale.

 As chancellor of the Duchy of Lancaster, Mosley was tasked with finding ways to solve the unemployment crisis caused by the Wall Street Crash, but his proposals were continuously rejected, leading him to resign.
 Once Mosley left the Labour party, he formed the New Party, before starting up the British Union of Fascists (BUF) in 1932, "blending his economic programme with explicit anti-Semitism".
 His party gained momentum rapidly, and with his army of violent street fighters (known as the "Blackshirts"), and close ties to Hitler and Mussolini, Mosley was seen as a major threat by authorities.

-On 4 October, 1936, riots erupted in the East End of London when the socialists, anti-fascists, Jews, and greater London community united to force back a parade led by Mosley and the BUF.
-Known today as The Battle of Cable Street, the anti-fascists were successful, though it did little to quash Mosley's popularity in some circles.
-It was WWII that finally put an end to his plans, and he was interned in 1940, before being released in 1943 due to illness.
-Following the war, he left the country for some time.
-However, he eventually returned and stood for parliament — unsuccessfully — on two more occasions.
-He died in Orsay, France in 1980.
+On 4 Oct., 1936, riots erupted in the East End of London when the socialists, antifascists, Jews, and greater London community united to force back a parade led by Mosley and the BUF.
+Known today as The Battle of Cable Street, the antifascists were successful, though it did little to quash Mosley's popularity in some circles.
+It was World War II that finally put an end to his plans, and he was interned in 1940, before being released in 1943 due to illness.